mauritssilvis/darts/cli/java/README.md

 ##### The checkout finder type

-By default, the `darts checkouts` subcommand makes use of an optimized descending checkout finder.
+By default, the `darts checkouts` subcommand uses an optimized descending checkout finder.
 The `darts` toolbox, however, also provides a Cartesian checkout finder, which uses a brute-force method that scans all possible combinations of available dartboard fields.
 In rare cases, you may want to change the checkout finder.
 To that end, use the `-f` or `--finder` option, which supports the following values: